List of Still Game characters: Shug

-Hugh "Shug" McLaughlin (played by Paul Young), who has extremely large ears (earning him the nickname "Shug the Lug," lug being the Scots word for ear), seems to be a self-proclaimed expert in radios and sound waves.
+Hugh "Shug" McLaughlin (played by Paul Young), who has extremely large ears (earning him the nickname "Shug the Lug," lug being the Scots word for ear), is a self-proclaimed expert in radios and sound waves.
 He was a communications officer during the Second World War and he often tells long, rambling stories about it, much to Victor's and Jack's annoyance.
 Despite this, due to his technological knowledge, Jack and Victor often rely on Shug for help.
-Shug can apparently hear through walls and across streets due to his ears.
-Shug has a part-time job as an overnight security guard in Delanys department store.
+Shug can apparently hear through walls and across streets, such are the size of his ears.
+He has a part-time job as an overnight security guard in Delany's department store.
 In "Cat's Whiskers", Shug and Edith become the cover stars of Twilight Monthly magazine.
 In the final episode, it is revealed that Shug and Edith are now in a relationship.